loading_gif

 What to do if your study visa is rejected?

-Sometimes, in spite of doing everything possibly right, you might still have to face a visa rejection due to various other reasons.
+Sometimes, in spite of doing everything possible right, you might still have to face a visa rejection due to various other reasons.
 So, the best thing to do in those times is to understand the reason for your rejection, rectify it and reapply.
-A majority of student’s visas that were rejected initially and are reapplied after making changes are accepted.
+A majority of student’s visas that were rejected initially and are reapplied after making changes, are accepted.
 You have an option to reapply for your study visa multiple times.
 However, if you are not getting through even after multiple attempts, you can always choose to study in countries that are more lenient in providing study visas and have fantastic world-class universities like Canada or Australia for instance.

 For all those SMART Ubergrads who would let the experts do what they do the best!